Art’s Got Heart – and Galleries Have the Technology to Prove It

 # # #

-Making my way through the AGO, with Art Beat gadgetry on my wrist and around my neck, I try to be my own data gathering mechanism, making mental and emotional note of which artworks are attracting my eye, captivating my mind, holding my attention.
+Making my way through the AGO, with Art Rate monitoring gadgetry on my wrist and around my neck, I nevertheless try to be my own data-gathering mechanism, making mental and emotional note of which artworks are attracting my eye, captivating my mind, holding my attention.
 I am mesmerized by Kazua Nakamura, and his Blue Dimension exhibit.
 I laugh out loud while looking at Defaced!, an exhibition of reworked currency, coins and money over the years.
 There’s a room full of Rembrandts, a floor full of Modernism.
 Each gets my heart going for different reasons.
 Each is recorded in my memory in different ways.

 But inside Feeling Her Way, a brand-new exhibit by Sonia Boyce that just opened on the main floor of the AGO, I know my heart rate is way up!